huddy95/FinalProject_Masjid/README.md

 - Farhan Hatta (1114127)
 - Fakhru Naim (1416753)
 # 1.1 Introduction
    We plan to develop an app that specifically design for masjid use.
 This app will help masjid committee to promote and handle their event or talk that held there easier and more efficient.
-Two main function of this app are the question and answer function and find nearby masjid function.
+Two main function of this app are the question and answer function and display announcement for the masjid.
 Question and answer function will help the committee of the masjid having question and answer session more efficient and faster by using this app.
-Besides, find nearby masjid function will provide the nearest masjid location within certain radius and display what event that be held at that masjid.
+Besides, the announcement function for displaying any announcement by the masjid’s committee.

 # 1.2 Problem Description
 - Masjid do not have any specific platform or any apps that can help ustaz or ustazah for question and answer sessions.

 - 1.2.1 Background
 - In traditional ways, question and answer session be held using microphone or using paper if they want to ask question.
 This way doesn’t give an equal opportunity in asking the questions, especially for introvert person.
 To this kind of person, they need to organize their word well and it is hard for them to do it when people looking at them.
 So, they cannot deliver their question well.
 - 1.2.2 Problem statement
-- Using paper is one of the solution, but percentage of peoples nowadays carry their smartphone is higher than peoples who brings paper anyway they go.
+-Using paper is one of the solutions, but percentage of peoples nowadays carry their smartphone is higher than peoples who brings paper anyway they go.
 Sometimes they do not have a piece of paper and a pen to write down their question.
 There are some apps that may be use, but that apps are seem complicated and complex for some novice user such as old people, people who has low computer background.

 - List of Problem:
 1. People difficult to ask question using microphone or using paper.
 Maybe the microphone far from them or they do not have paper at that time to right their question.